helenhanks/Robotany/README.md

 Automated Garden Watering System.
 The basic system just waters the garden once per day on a schedule and all the code is stored in `RobotanyMain.py`.

+## Optional features developed so far:
+* Send push notifications to your cellphone using Apprise
+* Run a Chronjob on the Pi

 ## Optional features that are not integrated into the main script yet:

 * Query the weather API to see if it is going to rain